gmetzker/serverless-plugin-lambda-dead-letter/README.md

 ## What is it?

-A [serverless](https://serverless.com/) plugin that can assign the `DeadLetterConfig` to a Lambda function.
+A [serverless](https://serverless.com/) plugin that can assign a `DeadLetterConfig` to a Lambda function and optionally create a new SQS queue or SNS Topic with a simple syntax.

 Failed asynchronous messages for Amazon Lambda can be be sent to an SQS queue or SNS topic by setting the `DeadLetterConfig`.
 Lambda Dead Letter Queues [are documented here](http://docs.aws.amazon.com/lambda/latest/dg/dlq.html).